Cannabis – Cannabis Sativa: Edible & Medicinal Uses of the Weed of Wild Plants

 Hemp seed has 8 of the 9 essential amino acids – it’s a protein powerhouse.
 Its also got omega 3 and 6 fatty acids.
 Are recreational and medicinal varieties of cannabis seeds the same?
 While the seeds can be substituted, there is less research on the nutritional value of recreational varieties, and they may have low concentrations of THC.

-Even Amazon carries hemp seed:
+Even Amazon carries hemp seed (affiliate link).

 The leaves contain calcium, folate, iron, magnesium, phosphorus, and vitamins C and K.